Skip to main content

 The comparison study

-In our study, we made comparisons in three pairs of solutions for fiber access, including cables and matching ducts.
-Each pair's capacity or fiber count was constant, whereas the dimensions and material composition differed.
 The calculations were performed in a Cradle-to-Gate scenario.
 All relevant data such as extraction of raw materials, transports, energy usage for manufacturing, and cable drums were included.
 All data were imported to a Life Cycle Assessment (LCA) calculation tool.
 See the results of our study in the graph below.

 192 fibers in the duct